sydasif/python-book/docs/source/04_condition/02_if-else.md

     print("Unexpected error, do something")
 ```

-In this code, `and` and `or` are employed to combine conditions, allowing you to create more intricate decision structures.
+In this code:

-For instance, the `if` statement checks if the host is reachable and the SSH timeout is greater than or equal to `10` before attempting a connection.
+- The `if` statement checks if the host is reachable and the SSH timeout is at least 10 seconds.

-The `elif` statement uses `not` to negate the "host_reachable" condition or checks if `ip_addr` equals `10.1.1.1` to determine whether the host is invalid.
-When none of these conditions hold, the `else` block handles unexpected errors.
+- The `elif` statement checks if the host is not reachable or if the IP address is "10.1.1.1".
+- The `else` statement handles any other cases.

 ## Nested Conditional Statements

-When you find yourself dealing with numerous conditions, you can employ nested conditionals, which involve placing conditionals within other conditionals.

-Let's consider this Python example:
+You can place conditionals inside other conditionals to handle multiple conditions.

+Here's an example:

 ```python
 ssh_timeout = 20